RyzerPhenix/PainlessMesh/README.md

-# GON131 Stückzahlerfassung dezentral drahtlos
+# Mesh Network using ESP32 and PainlessMesh
 **Author**: Stephan Bischof | Electronics Engineer
 **Responsible**:
-- Jürg Schnidrig | Electronics Engineer
-- Marc Strub | IT-, OT- and IS-Manager
+- Ryzer Phenix | CEO, CTO, ICT Manager and Co-Founder **Date**: 04.11.2024
-**Date**: 04.11.2024
-For internal use only | Renata SA - Swatch Group Ltd.
+Commited for commercial | Ryzer Industries.

 ## Project Description
-The project serves to decentralize the unit count recording and realize it wirelessly.
-Seeed Studio ESP32S3 microcontroller units on a custom PCB are used for this purpose.
-Communication between the different nodes works via a 2.4GHz mesh network, for which the painlessMesh library is used.
+The project serves to teach about mesh networks and to use them with simple sensors.
+The Seeed Studio ESP32S3 microcontroller unit is used for this purpose.
+Communication between the different nodes works via a 2.4GHz mesh network, for which the PainlessMesh library is used.

 ## Overview
 - [Working principle](#Overview)